sheilavdb/react-webshop-project/README.md

 **Project Structure**

 - `src/`: Source code of the application
-- `public/`: Static assets
 - `package.json`: Project configuration and dependencies

 **Reviewing**

-1. Clone the repo using the instructions above.
+1. Clone the repository using the instructions above.
 2. Install dependencies and start the development server.
 3. Review the code inside the `src/` directory for component structure, logic, and design.

+**HAPPY SHOPPING!!**